Revealed: Auckland shooting victim was Clifford Umuhuri from the Mongrel Mob chapter in Taneatua

-Police are trawling through hours and hours of security camera footage to piece together the circumstances which led to fatal shooting Auckland on Monday.
+Police are trawling through hours and hours of security camera footage to piece together the circumstances which led to a fatal shooting Auckland on Monday.
 Detectives are looking for a dark coloured Mazda vehicle involved in an "altercation" with people in another car.
 Shots were fired and a man - whom the Herald can reveal was a Bay of Plenty gang member - was fatally wounded.

-The victim of a fatal shooting in Auckland was a member of the Mongrel Mob gang in the eastern Bay of Plenty - and was wanted for arrest in connection to a stolen Jucy rental van.
+The victim of a fatal shooting in Auckland was a member of the Mongrel Mob gang in the eastern Bay of Plenty.

 The man was found dead on a street near the Auckland City Hospital on Monday after police responded to reports of screaming and gunshots in the nearby suburb of St Johns.

-A homicide inquiry is underway but no arrests have been made.
+A homicide inquiry is under way but no arrests have been made.

 Detectives are trawling through CCTV footage and want to hear from anyone who might have seen a dark coloured Mazda in St Johns and Glen Innes between 5.30am and 6.30am on Monday.